 The methods I present in this article are not to be used to harass another individual.
 If you’ve been blocked on WhatsApp, there’s a good chance that your contact just doesn’t want to hear from you.
 For that reason, these methods are only to be used in case of emergency, to contact a person who has blocked you on the service but needs to receive communication from you for a family emergency or other critical life-threatening, or health-related issues.

 How to Message a Person Who Blocked You

 Sending a Message Through SMS

 The first method is an obvious workaround, but one that many people forget all about.
 While millions of people around the world have moved away from using SMS to contact their friends and family, every single smartphone still comes with the capability to send to an SMS number.
 And since WhatsApp contacts rely on using your device’s phone number to add and store users in your device, it’s incredibly simple to switch over to your device’s SMS app and send a text to the contact that blocked you.
 If you had them as a WhatsApp contact, you have their phone number.
 While there’s a good chance that you could be blocked entirely, both on and off WhatsApp, it’s still worth trying to send a basic text to the user that you’re trying to contact.

 Creating a New Account

 The third option is to create a new WhatsApp account.
 WhatsApp relies on your phone number to add and message contacts on the service.
 At the same time, WhatsApp also gets your contacts from your device’s contacts list, whether or not your device uses the same phone number as your account.
-So what you can do is create a new account by using a secondary phone number.
+So what you can do is create a secondary account by using a secondary phone number.
 This relies on you already having the other person’s contact information saved in your phone, as well as your ability to sign up for a service like Google Voice.